python-trio/trio/docs/source/reference-hazmat.rst

 Windows-specific API
 --------------------

+.. function:: WaitForSingleObject()
+    :async:

+    Async and cancellable variant of kernel32.WaitForSingleObject().
+Windows only.

+    :arg handle:
+        A win32 handle in the form of an int or cffi HANDLE object.
+    :raises OSError:
+        If the handle is invalid, e.g. when it is already closed.

 TODO: these are implemented, but are currently more of a sketch than anything real.
 See `#26
 <https://github.com/python-trio/trio/issues/26>`__ and `#52